MirrorNetworking/Mirror/doc/Articles/General/Start.md

 ## Non-player game objects

 Fix non-player prefabs such as enemies:
--   Add the NetworkIdentify component
+-   Add the NetworkIdentity component
 -   Add the NetworkTransform component
 -   Register spawnable Prefabs with the NetworkManager
 -   Update scripts with game state and actions